 Of course, flexible working is another chief priority in the 21st century, not just for caregivers but for millennials and younger generations who are just entering the workplace.
 If you haven’t already, consider migrating your records onto the cloud and create BYOD policies so that you remove any obstacles to work.

 With more remote workers, you need to consider communication too.
-Intranet software is key to this, providing networked messaging systems so that everyone can stay in touch in real-time, while forums serve as a social element, providing non-urgent updates, training opportunities, or encouraging the celebration of events from different cultures happening throughout the year so that everyone can feel involved.
+Intranet software tools are key to this, providing networked messaging systems so that everyone can stay in touch in real-time, while forums serve as a social element, providing non-urgent updates, training opportunities, or encouraging the celebration of events from different cultures happening throughout the year so that everyone can feel involved.

 Communication tools like internal social media will help employees keep in touch in real-time

-Consider your external comms too
+Consider your external communications too

 It’s also worth bearing in mind that communications are another form of marketing, and like any skill, if you don’t have the correct data and understanding of your staff, you may be overlooking your real audience and trying to target an assumed one in your head.
 Unless it regards specific policies or problems, then you should try to remain open and informal in the way you address your staff and ensure that your language is appropriate and respectful of the full breadth of your employees.